tzwel/perfTime/README.md

 PerfTime is a simple utility for measuring function execution time

-It works by wrapping `performance.now()` method and gives you a simple to use API for quick debugging purposes
+It works by wrapping the `performance.now()` method and gives you a simple to use API for quick debugging purposes

 ## Installation:
 ```